- Ei ehdotuksia

 Answer: Since FIDO2 is the latest standard more services, softwares and operating systems that support biometric authentication will be added as the technology evolves.
 With VeriMark™ Guard the user will be ready for a more secure authentication using a fingerprint versus a Security key plug in or NFC dongle.
 Our product combines Tap-and-Go technology to work as a security key for services still working under U2F.

 Answer: Yes, however the initial setup of the key must be performed on a desktop computer for some services.
 For other devices with lighting ports make sure an official Apple adapter.

 Answer: Follow our set up step by step instructions on the VeriMark™ support site.

 Answer: Make sure you set up VeriMark™Guard following the instructions on the VeriMark™ support page.
 On login screen select “Security Key” instead on “finger print key” the second option is used for VeriMark™ and VeriMark™ IT under Windows Hello.

-Passwordless authentication options for Azure Active Directory
+Passwordless authentication options for Microsoft Entra ID Active Directory

 Your organisation may benefit from a combination of both products.
 This depends on whether your users need the flexibility and portability of a FIDO2 security key such as the VeriMark Guard.
 Shared computing scenarios (such as kiosks) and users who rely on multiple cross-platform devices (such as Windows, macOS and mobile devices) should leverage VeriMark Guard.
 Users who have only a dedicated Windows 10/11 device may be better suited for VeriMark IT.